MicrosoftDocs/iis-docs/iis/install/installing-publishing-technologies/installing-and-configuring-ftp-7-on-iis-7.md

     - **Common files**: this option includes the schema file.
 When installing in a shared server environment, each server in the web farm will need to have this option installed.
     - **FTP Publishing Service**: this option includes the core components of the FTP service.
 This option is required for the FTP service to be installed on the server.
-    - **Managed Code Support**: this is an optional component, but features that use managed extensibility require this option before using them, such as ASP.NET and IIS manager authentication. > [!NOTE]
- > This feature cannot be installed on Windows Server 2008 Core.
+    - **Managed Code Support**: this is an optional component, but features that use managed extensibility require this option before using them, such as ASP.NET and IIS manager authentication. **Note:** This feature cannot be installed on Windows Server 2008 Core.
     - **Administration Features**: this option installs the FTP 7 management user interface.
-This requires the IIS 7.0 manager and .NET framework 2.0 to be installed. > [!NOTE]
- > This feature cannot be installed on Windows Server 2008 Core.
+This requires the IIS 7.0 manager and .NET framework 2.0 to be installed. **Note:** This feature cannot be installed on Windows Server 2008 Core.
         [![](installing-and-configuring-ftp-7-on-iis-7/_static/image11.jpg)](installing-and-configuring-ftp-7-on-iis-7/_static/image9.jpg)
 4. On the following screen, click **Install** to begin installing the options that you chose on the previous screen.
     [![](installing-and-configuring-ftp-7-on-iis-7/_static/image15.jpg)](installing-and-configuring-ftp-7-on-iis-7/_static/image13.jpg)